-Stern drive power steering is slow and jerks while turning
+Stern drive power steering is slow and jerks while turning the wheel.

 - The power steering pump belt on the engine is loose.
-Tighten or replace the belt.
-The power steering pump is low on fluid.
-Fill the pump and - The power steering pump is low on fluid.
+Tighten or replace the belt. - The power steering pump is low on fluid.
 Fill the pump and check for leaks. - The outdrive steering spindle is binding.
 Grease outdrive.